MoldyMacaroniX/gd-website/src/info-pages/article-standards.md

 Most importantly, featured articles should be **interesting**, so the topic you choose is arguably the most important aspect of getting your article featured.
 Articles on famous players or events are therefore more likely to get featured than others.

+Similarly, shorter articles (less than 1000 words) are less likely to get featured.
+Try and provide your reader with a lot of interesting content.

 Website staff are ultimately the ones who determine which articles recieve, don't recieve, or get removed of the featured status.

 # Help